Shopware HTTP Cache with Varnish XKey

 http_cache: [] Debugging

-The default configuration removes all HTTP headers except for the Age, which is used to determine the cache age.
+The default configuration removes all HTTP headers except for the Age header, which is used to determine the cache age.
 An Age of 0 means that the cache is not working.
-This is usually because the Cache-Control: public HTTP header has not been set by the web application.
+This is usually because the Cache-Control: public HTTP header was not set by the web application.

 curl -vvv -H 'Host: <sales-channel-domain>' <app-server-ip> 1> /dev/null which should return the following response: